I Lost Myself & I Don’t Know Where I Went

 This moment is the greatest challenge of my life, and that is why I am sharing it with you.

 I do have small moments of clarity, glimpses into myself and who I know I am.
-Unfortunately for me, they are short lived and dampened by the lurking shadow of grief that begins to weigh me down.
+Unfortunately for me right now, they are short lived and dampened by the lurking shadow of grief that weighs me down.
 It’s a feeling that starts to build up in my body.
 Or maybe a better way of describing it is a lack of a feeling.
 It’s an emptiness, a hollowness, but it’s heavy and looming.
 It starts as a dull shadow that slowly grows so heavy within my body that it spills out onto my face through tears I have no control over.
 It’s not just crying, it’s an aching within my soul.
 I hurt so deeply, in a way I never thought it was possible to hurt.
-And so I pray to get home quickly so I can cradle myself in my arms and tell myself it’s ok as I wail on my bed.
+And so I pray to get home quickly so I can cradle myself in my arms and tell myself it’s ok as I wail in bed.

 When my tears cease, there is no anger, there is no frustration, there is nothing but hurt.